mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/tyk-ingress-controller.md

       keyName: test_oas.json
 ```

 Here provides a minimum template as `TykOasApiDefinition`.
-Same as `ApiDefinition`, the `TykOasApiDefinition` must have a label `template: "true"` so that Tyk Operator will not reconcile it with Tyk.
+The `TykOasApiDefinition` must have a label `tyk.io/template: "true"` so that Tyk Operator will not reconcile it with Tyk.

 ```yaml{hl_lines=["7-8"],linenos=true}
 apiVersion: networking.k8s.io/v1